JackChance/5e_ships/roles.md

     Every component has a number of 'load' actions that must be taken in order to be ready to fire.
 The crew member taking this action reduces the 'load actions required' count by 1, and for every 10 rolled on a Athletics(str) or Siege Weapon(str) check they will reduce the number of load actions pending by an additional 1.

     _The Brazen Hawk has a stone thrower requiring 4 load actions between shots.
 Jester declares his intent to load and rolls a 14 on his athletics, bringing the number down to 2 more actions.
 Krin also loads but only rolls a 4, bringing the load count to 1.
 On the next turn Jester rolls a 23, which would reduce the load action count by 3 but only 1 was needed!
-The weapon is ready to fire and the 2 extra 'loads' have no effect, poor jester_
+The weapon is ready to fire and the 2 extra 'loads' have no effect, poor Jester_

   * Aim